klauso/PLT2012/exercises/G.markdown

 - as a single .scala or .pdf file to pllecture@informatic, or
 - in paper form during lectures or exercise sessions.

+Solution will be posted before 10.12.12, 1000 hrs.

+The tutor shall give feedback to each submission, without giving points.
+Homework does not count toward course requirement.
+Do them for your own benefit.

+While everyone should write their own solution, it is recommended to work face-to-face in small groups.

 I. First-class continuations